How to Avoid VeRO Violations on eBay – A Guide for Dropshippers

 Everything was going so well.
-You were listing hundreds of items, racking up lots of sales, and seeing your business growing.
+You were listing hundreds of items, racking up lots of sales, and seeing your business grow.

-That was, until you woke up to this dreaded email…
+That is, until you woke up to this dreaded email…

 Wondering how to get your eBay account back on track?
 Read on!